drganghe/energy-climate-policy/README.md

-# PAF9199 Energy and Climate Policy (2023 Fall)
+# PAF9199 Energy and Climate Policy

-This is the website for Energy and Climate Policy 2023 Fall.
+This is the website for my Energy and Climate Policy class.
 I will share the slides, assignments, and source files here.

 ## Acknowledgment